paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 [Section 2522 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2522&num=0&edition=prelim), referred to in subsecs. (g)(3)(B), (j)(2)(E)(ii), and (o)(3)(B), which related to annual defense critical technology plan, was repealed, and section 2518 (relating to Defense Advanced Manufacturing Technology Partnerships) was redesignated as section 2522, by Pub.
 L. 102–484, div.
 D, title XLII, §§ 4202(a), 4232(a), Oct.
 23, 1992, 106 Stat.
 2659, 2687, and subsequently repealed.

 Section 105 of the Small Business Research and Development Enhancement Act of 1992, referred to in subsec. (j)(2)(I), is section 105 of Pub.
-L. 102–564, which is set out below.
+L. 102–564, title I, Oct.
+28, 1992, 106 Stat.
+4254, which was formerly set out as a note below.

 The enactment of this paragraph, referred to in subsec. (j)(4), means the enactment of subsec. (j)(4) by Pub.
 L. 116–92, which was approved Dec.
 20, 2019.

 Section 270 of the National Defense Authorization Act for Fiscal Year 1997 (Public Law 104–201; [10 U.S.C.
 2501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2501&num=0&edition=prelim) note), referred to in subsec. (x)(2)(A), was formerly set out as a note under [section 2501 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2501&num=0&edition=prelim), Armed Forces, prior to repeal by Pub.
 L. 111–84, div.
 A, title II, § 241, Oct 28, 2009, 123 Stat.
 2237.

+Program executive officers, referred to in subsec. (x)(3), were effectively renamed “portfolio acquisition executives” by Pub.
+L. 119–60, div.
+A, title XVIII, § 1802(b), Dec.
+18, 2025, 139 Stat.
+1227, which amended covered defense laws, as defined in [section 102 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section102&num=0&edition=prelim), Armed Forces, by substituting references to portfolio acquisition executives for references to program executive officers.
+This section is neither a covered defense law, nor was it otherwise so amended.

 The year in which this subparagraph is enacted, referred to in subsec. (vv)(3)(B)(i), is the year of enactment of Pub.
 L. 117–183, which was approved in 2022.

 #### Codification
-In subsec. (e)(8), “[section 1303(a)(1) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1303/a/1&num=0&edition=prelim)” substituted for “section 35(c)(1) of the Office of Federal Procurement Policy Act”, which probably should have been a reference to “section 25(c)(1) of the Office of Federal Procurement Policy Act” because that Act does not contain a section 35 and section 25(c) of that Act relates to issuance of the Federal Acquisition Regulation, on authority of Pub.
+In subsec. (e)(8), “[section 1303(a)(1) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1303/a/1&num=0&edition=prelim)” substituted for “section 35(c)(1) of the Office of Federal Procurement Policy Act” on authority of Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.
+Such reference, however, probably should have been a reference to “section 25(c)(1) of the Office of Federal Procurement Policy Act” because that Act did not contain a section 35 at the time that reference was added, and section 25(c) of that Act related to issuance of the Federal Acquisition Regulation.

 In subsec. (n)(2)(A), “[section 1303(a)(1) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1303/a/1&num=0&edition=prelim)” substituted for “section 25(c)(1) of the Office of Federal Procurement Policy Act” on authority of Pub.
 L. 111–350, § 6(c), Jan.
 4, 2011, 124 Stat.
 3854, which Act enacted Title 41, Public Contracts.

 Section 209 of act July 30, 1953, ch.
 282, title II, 67 Stat.
 237, was previously classified to this section.
 See [section 645 of this title](./chapter-14a-aid-to-small-business.md#section-645) and Codification note set out under [section 631 of this title](./chapter-14a-aid-to-small-business.md#section-631).

 #### Amendments
+2024—Subsec. (yy).
+Pub.
+L. 118–159, § 871, added subsec. (yy).

+Subsec. (zz).
+Pub.
+L. 118–159, § 872, added subsec. (zz).

 2022—Pub.
 L. 117–183, § 3, substituted “2025” for “2022” wherever appearing.

 Subsec. (b)(7)(I), (J).
 Pub.
 L. 117–183, § 7(a)(1), added subpars.
 (I) and (J).